 - the offender’s previous character

-- the presence of any aggravating or mitigating factors.
+- any aggravating or mitigating factors.

 - the offender’s intention